 Jeremy Clarkson, the former presenter of Top Gear, was, in 2014, reportedly chased out of Argentina by an angry mob, having incited the local population with a number plate that read H982 FKL.
 Although an insensitive gesture, in reference to the Falklands War, how why did cause such commotion?
 Almost four decades on, a simple number plate shows the lasting impact of this relatively short 74-day war.

-On a more sombre note, the Falklands War was a devastating event in the history of the modern age, wherein around 900 people lost their lives and many more were severely injured.
+On a sombre note, the Falklands War was a devastating event in the history of the modern age, where around 900 people lost their lives and many more were severely injured.
 Despite its short time span, its effect on both sides was tremendous; in terms of politics, economics and the individuals involved.
-What kind of effect then, would this conflict have on someone caught in the middle?
+What kind of effect, then, would this conflict have on someone caught in the middle?
 For two men in London, this was their reality, as they attempted to live between pulls of both countries during this ugly crisis.

 The dictatorial government viewed the Falklands as a perfect distraction from the deteriorating situation in Argentina, as a quick reclaiming of the islands would be a great nationalist boost.

 By the end of March 1982, a few Argentine salvage workers, possibly assisted by a military group, raise the national flag on South Georgia Island, a nearby territory, and in April the Argentine army began their full-scale invasion of the Falklands.
 Unfortunately for the South Americans, Margaret Thatcher also saw this as a welcome diversion and met them full on.